-Salvation.
-Probably one of the most talked about theological topics if you are a follower of Christ or have been around one.
-And with good reason.
+Salvation is probably the most argued theological topic if you are a follower of Christ or have been around one and with good reason.
 Salvation is a big deal.
 The very existence of the word has huge implications.
-The word itself implies that the disaster and destruction that awaits a soul can be averted.
+The word itself implies that the disaster and destruction that awaits can be averted.

 Salvation is a big deal.
 People don’t just talk about it because it’s interesting.
 People talk about it because we need it.
 I know I need saving.
 I need saving from many things, and I need saving all the time.
 I’m not God.
 I can’t do this on my own pride.
 One day, I’ll die, and what will it count for?